Julie Zuniga

 Education

-• Post Doctoral Fellow, Emory Univeristy, Atlanta, Georgia.
+• Post-Doctoral Fellow, Emory University, Atlanta, Georgia.

 • PhD, Nursing, The University of Texas at Austin, Austin, Texas